Quantitative analysis (finance): Front office quantitative analyst

 In sales and trading, quantitative analysts work to determine prices, manage risk, and identify profitable opportunities.
 Historically this was a distinct activity from trading but the boundary between a desk quantitative analyst and a quantitative trader is increasingly blurred, and it is now difficult to enter trading as a profession without at least some quantitative analysis education.

-Front office work favours a higher speed to quality ratio, with a greater emphasis on solutions to specific problems than detailed modeling.
-FOQs typically are significantly better paid than those in back office, risk, and model validation.
-Although highly skilled analysts, FOQs frequently lack software engineering experience or formal training, and bound by time constraints and business pressures, tactical solutions are often adopted.
+Front-office work favours a higher speed-to-quality ratio, with a greater emphasis on solutions to specific problems than on detailed modeling.
+FOQs are typically paid significantly better than those in back office, risk, and model validation.
+Although FOQs are highly skilled analysts, they frequently lack software engineering experience or formal training, and, due to time constraints and business pressures, tactical solutions are often adopted.

 Increasingly, quants are attached to specific desks.
 Two cases are: XVA specialists, responsible for managing counterparty risk as well as (minimizing) the capital requirements under Basel III; and structurers, tasked with the design and manufacture of client specific solutions.